michaelgrosner/tribeca/README.md

 ### Cloud Hosting

 If you ask me, [<img height="20px" src="https://user-images.githubusercontent.com/1634027/29756933-3e64c62e-8ba8-11e7-916a-3b0ae1481a52.png">](https://www.dreamhost.com/r.cgi?475987/cloud/) is a very nice web hosting company (awesome support team, awesome servers).
 Feel free to use this referral link to get a discount subtracted from my referral earnings (i'm a user since 2008).

-### XMR miner

-Because testing requires coins (or patience), the UI includes a XMR miner to generate coins, but it is disabled by default.

-Once enabled, the UI (and only the UI, which lives in your own web browser) will start mining XMR coins; the server will not  be used to mine (so cpu trading cycles of the server are not affected when you enable this).

-Is there because I use it, but you can run it too if you decide to collaborate with the development of both XMR and K.

-On the server side, there is a seperate XMR miner that is disabled by default (see `--free-version` argument at [Trading for Fun](#trading-for-fun) section).

 ### Test units and Build notes